imsanghaar/python_basics/README.md

 else is the fallback for all other cases.

 Always use int() for numeric input when comparing numbers.

+📝 Detailed Note on Nested If Elements
+🔹 What is a Nested If?

+A nested if is an if statement placed inside another if or elif block.

+It allows you to check multiple layers of conditions and handle more specific cases.

+Think of it like decision-making:

+First, you decide a broad category (e.g., negative, zero, or positive).

+Then, within a category, you make further decisions (e.g., if positive, check the exact range).

+🔹 Code (Original Version)
+num = int(input("Enter the value of number: "))
+if (num < 0):
+    print("Number is negative")
+elif (num > 0):
+    if (num <= 10):
+        print("Number is between 1-10")
+    elif (num > 10 and num == 20):
+        print("Number is between 11-20")
+    else:
+        print("Number is greater than 20")
+else:
+    print("Number is zero")

+🔹 Step-by-Step Execution

+Take Input

+input("Enter the value of number: ") prompts the user.

+The value is converted into an integer using int().

+Example: If the user enters 15, then num = 15.

+Check if Negative

+if (num < 0):
+    print("Number is negative")

+If the number is less than 0, it prints "Number is negative".

+Example: num = -3 → Output: Number is negative.

+Check if Positive

+elif (num > 0):
+    ...

+If the number is greater than 0, it goes into another nested structure.

+Example: num = 7 → The program will check further conditions.

+Nested If inside Positive Numbers

+If the number is between 1 and 10 (inclusive):

+if (num <= 10):
+    print("Number is between 1-10")

+Example: num = 8 → Output: Number is between 1-10

+If the number is greater than 10 but exactly equal to 20:

+elif (num > 10 and num == 20):
+    print("Number is between 11-20")

+Example: num = 20 → Output: Number is between 11-20
+❌ Problem: This condition only works for 20, not for 11–19.

+Else (any number greater than 20):

+else:
+    print("Number is greater than 20")

+Example: num = 50 → Output: Number is greater than 20

+Check if Zero

+else:
+    print("Number is zero")

+If the number is exactly 0, it prints Number is zero.

+🔹 Example Runs
+Input	Output
+-5	Number is negative
+0	Number is zero
+5	Number is between 1-10
+15	Number is greater than 20 (⚠ logical mistake, should be 11–20)
+20	Number is between 11-20
+100	Number is greater than 20
+🔹 Problem in Logic

+The condition:

+elif (num > 10 and num == 20):

+This only checks when num == 20.

+It ignores 11–19.

+For num = 15, it wrongly prints Number is greater than 20.

+✅ Corrected Version
+num = int(input("Enter the value of number: "))

+if num < 0:
+    print("Number is negative")
+elif num == 0:
+    print("Number is zero")
+else:  # num > 0
+    if num <= 10:
+        print("Number is between 1-10")
+    elif num <= 20:
+        print("Number is between 11-20")
+    else:
+        print("Number is greater than 20")

+🔹 Why This Correction Works

+Clear separation between negative, zero, and positive.

+Correct ranges:

+1–10

+11–20

+Greater than 20

+🎯 Key Takeaways

+Use nested if when you need more detailed decisions inside a broader decision.

+Always check for logical coverage (make sure all possible inputs fall into the right category).

+Use ranges (<=, >=) for cleaner conditions instead of combining multiple checks unnecessarily.

 <img width="246" height="768" alt="python_basics_flowchart" src="https://github.com/user-attachments/assets/5bbec034-e40d-4a53-af8a-affc2441a1de" />